BrunoGomesCoelho/BrunoGomesCoelho.github.io/index.md

 As side/coding projects, I am also focusing on:
 - 🧑‍🏫 Mentoring students of the Data Science MBA at the University of São Paulo - I tutor ML, DS and DL classes
-- 🎄 Finishing up this years [Advent of Code](https://adventofcode.com/)
+- 🎄 Finishing up last years [Advent of Code](https://adventofcode.com/)
 {% comment %}
 - Taking the Intro to ML Safety course by the [Center for AI Safety](https://safe.ai/)
 {% endcomment %}